 The upper limit of gratuity has been enhanced from INR 10 lakhs to INR 20 lakhs.

-Pension formulation has been revised for civil employees, including Central Armed Police Forces (CAPF) personnel and defense personnel retired before 1 January 2016
+Pension formulation has been revised for civil employees, including Central Armed Police Forces (CAPF) personnel and defence personnel retired before 1 January 2016

 A Health Insurance Scheme has been introduced for Central Government employees and pensioners.